MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 ### Scenario 2: Showing the right content at the right time

-Another common scenario might be displaying Human Resources documents on an Intranet Communication Site during annual enrollment.
+Another common scenario might be displaying Human Resources documents on an intranet Communication Site during annual enrollment.
 There are many supporting documents for medical, dental, vision, wellness, life insurance, etc that an employee might need to access.
 These benefits documents are changed each year at a specific go-live date for open enrollment, but the structure of the Benefits site generally stays the same.

 There is a short period of time where the current year and future year documents need to both be accessible as well.